Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Introduction

-In searching for answers for our fundamental question, investigations led us to an exact expression for the asymptotic variance of the maximum pseudo-likelihood (MPL) estimator of the spatial dependence parameter on a pairwise GMRF model as a ratio of two forms of Fisher information, indicating that asymptotic efficiency is not granted, once information equality fails.
-An approximation for the asymptotic variance of the spatial dependence parameter using the observed Fisher information has been proposed in \cite{LevadaICPR}.
-Here, however, we use the expected Fisher information as it appears on the Cramer-R\'ao lower bound.
-To the best of our knowledge, closed expressions for the expected Fisher information in the GMRF model have not been derived before.
+In searching for answers for our fundamental question, investigations led us to an exact expression for the asymptotic variance of the maximum pseudo-likelihood (MPL) estimator of $\beta$ in an isotropic pairwise GMRF model, suggesting that asymptotic efficiency is not granted.
 In the context of statistical data analysis, Fisher information plays a central role in providing tools and insights for modeling the interactions between complex systems and their components.
-The advantage of MRF models over the traditional statistical ones is that MRF's take into account the dependence between pieces of information as a function of the parameter that controls the temperature of the system, which may be variable through time.
-Briefly speaking, this research aims to explore ways to measure and quantify distances between complex systems in different thermodynamical conditions by analyzing and comparing the behavior of local patterns that can be observed in a regular 2D lattice and by determining how informative these patterns are regarding that particular inverse temperature ($\beta$).
+The advantage of MRF models over the traditional statistical ones is that MRF's take into account the dependence between pieces of information as a function of the system's temperature, which may even be variable along the time.
+Briefly speaking, this investigation aims to explore ways to measure and quantify distances between complex systems operating in different thermodynamical conditions.
+By analyzing and comparing the behavior of local patterns observed throughout the system (defined over a regular 2D lattice), it is possible to measure how informative are those patterns for a given inverse temperature, or simply $\beta$ (which encodes the expected global behavior).